Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/readme.md

-# Convolutional Neural Networks
+# Section 4: Convolutional Neural Networks

 Convolutional neural networks are a specialization of neural networks that are designed specifically to work with data that has spatial relationships.
 The most common use of CNN's is in the field of computer vision and image processing.
 This is because images have clear spatial relationships.
 Neighboring pixels have a stronger relationship than pixels in opposite corners of an image.

 By adding ideas from image processing to neural networks, especially the idea of a 'kernel', convolutional neural networks have achieved fantastic performance on a number of computer vision tasks.

-**By the end of this class students should be able to:**
+**By the end of this section students should be able to:**

 * Define convolutional neural networks and their critical components.
 * Describe why CNN's are such a good fit for computer vision tasks.